The shifting healthcare policy landscape

 The ONC Cures Act is designed to end “information blocking” by mandating seamless data exchange.
 This isn’t just about sharing a patient record; it’s about enabling a “health app economy” that gives patients on-demand, secure access to their electronic health information (EHI).
 While this empowers patients, it poses a challenge for legacy systems that are not built on modern APIs.
 The result is:

-A modern platform built on FHIR APIs acts as a central hub, breaking down data silos and enabling the real-time care coordination and data access required to succeed in this new era.
+A modern platform built on FHIR APIs acts as a central hub, breaking down data silos and enabling the real-time care coordination and data access required to succeed in this new era

 New payment models like the CMS Transforming Episode Accountability Model (TEAM) are putting a spotlight on care coordination for high-cost surgical episodes.
 These models hold hospitals financially accountable for the cost and quality of care for a defined episode, from the procedure itself to a 30-day post-discharge window.
 To succeed in this model, you need a system that can: